Sustainable Agriculture Institute

 What is nepotism in the workplace?

-Favoritism or conflict of interest may occur when manager are involved in a process with their relatives.
+Favoritism or conflict of interest may occur when managers are involved in a process with their relatives.
 Examples are when:

 - Managers decide which team member to promote.